No black boxes. Here’s exactly where the data comes from, how often it updates, and what the numbers on each page actually mean.

 Fresh catalog snapshots and derived fields are updated on scheduled jobs.
 The “As of” timestamp on each card page shows when that headline price was last refreshed.

 Price history is stored on daily dates, not true intraday bars.
-Older ranges can blend verified snapshots, archived aggregates, completed-sale-derived points, or modeled bridge points depending on coverage.
+Older ranges can blend verified snapshots, archived aggregates, or modeled bridge points depending on coverage.
+Completed-sale-derived history is limited today and is not the default headline source.

 The Deal Finder’s Value Score identifies cards priced below their historical averages using three weighted signals: